CSIS-iLab/new-silk-road/DETAILED_INSTRUCTIONS.md

 That means you can open <http://127.0.0.1:8000/> (or <http://localhost:8000/>, both are "addresses" for your computer) in a web browser and you should see your local copy of the website up and running!

+Note that any Django commands will need to be run with heroku or foreman, so that the environment variables in the `.env` file can be picked up.
+For example, to open a shell, you will need to run `heroku local:run python manage.py shell`, rather than just `python manage.py shell`.

 ## Working on JavaScript and Sass/CSS: Use Node

 Since [Node](https://nodejs.org/) has its own ecosystem of tools oriented toward front-end web development, this project includes a `package.json` and `gulpfile.babel.js`.
 If you plan to write Sass/CSS or JavaScript, you should install the required tools: